 - Bronto was acquired by NetSuite in June 2015 for $200 million.
 NetSuite was subsequently purchased by Oracle in October 2016 for $9.2 billion.

 - Bronto was entirely bootstrapped, without any venture capital or angel investment.
 Just a lot of persistence and time!

 - Read a nice writeup by BusinessNC or visit bronto.com

 This genesis story begins in the summer of 2000 when I left my job at Red Hat.
 This was the beginning of my entrepreneurial journey.
 I didn’t have a brilliant idea.
 I just wanted to have a different kind of life.
-I decided that I would have to be able to craft my own product so I taught myself to web program and eventually developed DatabaseApp, the predecessor of Bronto.
+I decided that I would have to be able to craft my own product so I taught myself web programming and eventually developed DatabaseApp, the predecessor of Bronto.

 DatabaseApp was a cloud-based database where customers would have easy tools to store, manipulate and report on information online.
-The product was great but had one major flaw — no one used it much less knew about it.
+The product was great but had one major flaw — no one used it, much less knew about it.
 No customers no business.

 By the end of 2001, DatabaseApp was going nowhere and the day-in day-out life of coding by myself and making no money was getting old.
 Also, Karalyn (my wife) and I were due for our first baby in six months so the stakes were going up.
 Not fun, even when you are still in your 20s.
 They say, “necessity is the mother of invention” and, at this point, I had a lot of necessity and was very ready for the invention.
 As a last-ditch effort, I simplified the product and refocused it around one customer need — sending emails from an online database.
 Eureka!
 BrontoMail was born a few weeks later — January 2002.